Case law · Section 13

 Why did the Friday date void the notice?

-Section 13(2)(a) is explicit: the effective date must be “the beginning of a new period of the tenancy.”
-For a weekly tenancy with Monday start dates, every new period begins on a Monday.
-Friday is mid-period.
-The requirement is treated as mandatory by the courts — there is no discretion to overlook it, and no principle of substantial compliance that can save the notice.
+Section 13(2)(a) requires the effective date to be “the beginning of a new period of the tenancy.”
+For a weekly tenancy with Monday start dates, every new period begins on a Monday; Friday is mid-period.
+The “reasonable recipient” principle (Mannai; Pease v Carter) can sometimes save an obvious slip, but only where a reasonable tenant would be in no reasonable doubt as to the intended date.
+The Court of Appeal held that test was not met here, so the notice was void.

 Can a void Section 13 notice be corrected?